BJP delegation meets Prez Kovind, demands dismissal of TMC govt in WB over 'political killings' | Headlines

 BJP delegation meets Prez Kovind, demands dismissal of TMC govt in WB over 'political killings'

-Seeking a CBI probe into the mysterious death of party leader Debendra Nath Ray, a BJP delegation met President Ram Nath Kovind on Tuesday and demanded dismissal of the Trinamool Congress government in West Bengal.
-The delegation, which included BJP General Secretary Kailash Vijayvargiya, party MP Raju Bista and nominated Rajya Sabha MP Swapan Dasgupta among others, told President Kovind that Ray's "murder" is another one in the long series of "political killings" in the state.
-The body of Hemtabad MLA Debendra Nath Ray was found hanging from the ceiling of a verandah outside a shuttered shop near his home in Bindal village in North Dinajpur district on Monday.
+Demanding dismissal of the Trinamool Congress government in West Bengal because of the "political killings" there, a BJP delegation met President Ram Nath Kovind on Tuesday and also sought a CBI probe into the mysterious death of party leader Debendra Nath Ray.
+The delegation, which included BJP general secretary Kailash Vijayvargiya, Union minister Babul Supriyo, party MP Raju Bista and nominated Rajya Sabha member Swapan Dasgupta among others, told President Kovind that Ray's "murder" is another one in the long series of "political killings" in the state.
+The delegation later met Home Minister Amit Shah and presented him with similar demands.
+The body of Hemtabad MLA Ray was found hanging from the ceiling of a verandah outside a shuttered shop near his home in Bindal village in North Dinajpur district on Monday.

 The BJP has termed Ray's death a "cold-blooded murder" and alleged involvement of the ruling Trinamool Congress in it.
 His family has also said that he was "murdered" and sought a CBI investigation.
 Ray had won Hemtabad (reserved) seat on a CPI(M) ticket in 2016 but later joined the BJP.
 He had, however, not quit his assembly seat.